benbaptist/minecraft-wrapper/documentation/backups.rst

         Adjust the backup interval for automatic backups.

-        :desired_interval: interval in seconds for regular backups
+        :arg desired_interval: interval in seconds for regular backups

-        :return:
+        :returns: